 Consumer Confidence in the United States averaged 86.50 points from 1952 until 2021, reaching an all time high of 111.40 points in January of 2000 and a record low of 51.70 points in May of 1980.
 This page provides the latest reported value for - United States Consumer Sentiment - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 United States Consumer Sentiment - data, historical chart, forecasts and calendar of releases - was last updated on July of 2021.

-Consumer Confidence in the United States is expected to be 95.00 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Consumer Confidence in the United States to stand at 92.00 in 12 months time.
-In the long-term, the United States Consumer Sentiment is projected to trend around 86.70 Index Points in 2020, according to our econometric models.
+Consumer Confidence in the United States is expected to be 82.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United States Consumer Sentiment is projected to trend around 84.00 points in 2022 and 85.00 points in 2023, according to our econometric models.